The Muny: Concerts at the Muny

 For many years, live concerts in the offseason were common at The Muny.
-The last one was by the Moody Blues and Kansas (band) on August 29, 1991.
+The last one was by the Moody Blues and Kansas on August 29, 1991.
 Other notable artists who have performed on the Muny stage include Whitney Houston, Patti LaBelle, Sting, Barry Manilow, Bob Dylan, Allman Brothers, Hank Williams Jr., The Beach Boys, and James Taylor.
-In 2024, The Muny revived the tradition and presented its first live concert in more than 30 years — a one-night-only show starring Emmy, Grammy, Oscar and Tony winner John Legend accompanied by the St. Louis Symphony Orchestra.
-“We have been eager but deliberate in recent years about finding the right opportunity to bring live concerts back to The Muny, and the alignment of John Legend with one of the best orchestras in the world, the St. Louis Symphony Orchestra, feels like the perfect opening for this next chapter,” said Muny President & CEO Kwofe Coleman.
-“Generations of St. Louisans have memories of seeing legendary music acts on our magnificent stage, and I am excited to deliver this bit of nostalgia to our community at the end of our 2024 summer season.”
+In 2024, The Muny revived the tradition and presented its first live concert in more than 30 years—a one-night-only show starring Emmy, Grammy, Oscar and Tony winner John Legend accompanied by the St. Louis Symphony Orchestra.
+"We have been eager but deliberate in recent years about finding the right opportunity to bring live concerts back to The Muny, and the alignment of John Legend with one of the best orchestras in the world, the St. Louis Symphony Orchestra, feels like the perfect opening for this next chapter," said Muny President & CEO Kwofe Coleman.
+"Generations of St. Louisans have memories of seeing legendary music acts on our magnificent stage, and I am excited to deliver this bit of nostalgia to our community at the end of our 2024 summer season."